Before we dive into understanding common ACH banking terms, we first need to understand the meaning of ACH.

 Below are some of the most commonly used terms and acronyms within the ACH network.
 By mastering these definitions, you can begin to master the ACH Network as a whole system.

 An ACH credit is a type of ACH transfer initiated by the payer, where funds are “pushed” from the payer’s bank account into the receiver’s bank account.
+The most common types of ACH credit transfers include direct deposit, Social Security, payroll and supplier payments.

 An ACH debit is a type of ACH transfer initiated by the receiver, where funds are “pulled” from the payer’s bank account and into the receiver’s bank account.
+Common ACH debit transfers include bills, such as mortgage loans or insurance premiums.

 ACH fees are the fees associated with payment processing.
 Typically fees range between zero to ten dollars per payment, but the cost depends on the payment processing company and its fee rates.